 - Make the throw easier for the Quarterback

 Vertical leverage is beneficial because it puts the defensive back in a trail position.
-In the video above ,the receiver takes an inside release and immediately works back on top of the defensive back.
+The receiver takes an inside release in the video and immediately works back on top of the defensive back.

-The stack is a great move to help slower receivers gain leverage down field.
-Once the receiver has successfully stacked the defensive back, he now controls the situation.
+The stack is a great move to help slower receivers gain leverage downfield.
+Once the receiver has successfully stacked the defensive back, he controls the situation.

-Stacking helps the quarterback by giving him a better angle to throw the football downfield.
+Stacking helps the quarterback throw the football downfield by giving him a better angle.

-For example – If the wide receiver just took an outside release an didn’t stack, the defensive back would naturally be between the receiver and the ball.
-This means the quarterback would have to throw an arcing pass which got over the defensive back.
+For example – If the wide receiver just took an outside release and didn’t stack, the defensive back would naturally be between the receiver and the ball.
+This means the quarterback would have to throw an arcing pass over the defensive back.
 Very tough to do.

-Now if the wide receiver stacks the defensive back, the quarterback can miss left, miss right, or over throw and the defensive back will have a hard time recovering because they are in a trail position.
+If the wide receiver stacks the defensive back, the quarterback can miss left, miss right, or overthrow, and the defensive back will have a hard time recovering because they are in a trail position.

-The video above will give you a better visual on how the small receiver controls the situation using the stem and stack.
+The video above will give you a better visual of how the small receiver controls the stem and stack situation.